Access

 Access this feature via the “transport” tab.

-Get a QR code after entering passport info.
+Receive a QR code after entering passport info.

 intercity buses